mist64/cbmbus_doc/3 Commodore DOS.md

 The commands `U1` to `U9` and `U:` (and their synonyms `U1` to `U:`) execute code through a jump table.
 There is a default jump table that can be replaced using a device-specific `M-W` command, and reset to the default using `U0`.

-The default jump table contains the already discussed `U1` and `U2` commands for reading and writing blocks[^11]. `U3` to `U8` jump into some useful device-specific locations.
+For historical reasons[^11], the default jump table contains the already discussed `U1` and `U2` commands for reading and writing blocks. `U3` to `U8` jump into some useful device-specific locations.
 On most devices, all these jumps point into the user buffer, on some older devices, some jumps point into expansion ROM.

 The commands `U9` and `U:` execute a soft and a hard reset, respectively.
 In both cases, the status will read back code 73.